-Our revenue is derived from a variety of IT consulting, technology implementation and application outsourcing services.
-Our services are performed under both time-and-material and fixed-price arrangements.
-All revenue is recognized pursuant to U.S. GAAP.
+We derive our revenue from a variety of IT consulting, technology implementation and application outsourcing services.
+Contracts for these services have different terms and conditions based on the scope, deliverables, and complexity of the engagement which require management to make judgments and estimates in determining the overall cost to the customer.
+Fees for these contracts may be in the form of time and materials or fixed price arrangements.

 Revenue is recognized as work is performed and amounts are earned.
-We consider amounts to be earned once evidence of an arrangement has been obtained, services are delivered, fees are fixed or determinable and collectability is reasonably assured.
-For contracts with fees billed on a time-and-materials basis, we generally recognize revenue as the service is performed.
+We consider amounts to be earned once evidence of an arrangement has been obtained, services are delivered, fees are fixed or determinable, and collectability is reasonably assured.
+Volume discounts are recorded as a reduction of revenue over the contractual period as services are performed.